robertkowalski/grenache/articles/udp/udp.md

 peer.init()
 ```

-In the data calculation service we were looking up data consumer on the network, to send them a UDP packet.
+In the data calculation service we were looking up data consumers on the network, to send them a UDP packet.
 Here we announce our consumer to the network, so it can be found by the calculation service.

 ```js
 setInterval(function () {